The Benefits Of Detoxing From Marijuana

 While marijuana is not as addictive or habit forming compared to opioids or meth, THC can begin to impact the brain over a period of continued use.
 As more time goes on, the user will depend on the drug so that they can function within their daily life.
 A marijuana detox is no easy feat, but for those who are embarking on this journey, the trials and tribulations make it worth it for when the goal of recovery is achieved.
+The benefits of detoxing from marijuana can truly be life changing.
 Here at Southeast Addiction, we are dedicated to helping our patients who are committing to this long-term journey of recovery and curbing the addictive behaviors at their core.

 Treating Marijuana Use Disorder (MUD)